-The World Boxing Organisation could be set to strip heavyweight champion Tyson Fury for a second Wladimir Klitschko pull-out unless they are given more information on the situation.
+The World Boxing Association could be set to strip heavyweight champion Tyson Fury for a second Wladimir Klitschko pull-out unless they are given more information on the situation.

 Fury, 27, has blamed ‘mental issues’ for another cancellation of his mandated fight with Klitschko, leading to speculation that the three-belt title holder could lose his status as world ruler.

 In a statement on Friday, promoter Mick Hennessy said: “Tyson has, this week, been declared medically unfit to fight.

 “Medical specialists have advised that the condition is too severe to allow him to participate in the rematch and that he will require treatment before going back into the ring.